Platform-OS/platformos-documentation/_PlatformOS/getting-started/setting-up-user-permissions-partner-portal.md

 If the User has permission to create new Partners, you can revoke this permission, by clicking on `Revoke` under `Revoke permission to create new Partners`.

-### Step 2: Grant permissions to access Partners
+### Step 2: Grant permissions to access Partners and the Partner Portal

 To grant permissions to access Partners, select the Partners you would like to give the User access to by checking their checkboxes.

-Select access level (`Read`, `Write` or `Write and deploy`), and click on `Submit`.
+Select access level (`Read`, `Write` or `Write and deploy`) to the Partner Portal:
+* `Read`: The user can see everything on the Partner Portal, but can't modify anything.
+* `Write`: The user can see and modify anything on the Partner Portal, but can't deploy (`marketplace-kit deploy` command).
+E.g. non-developer, who needs to set up payment gateways.
+* `Write and deploy`: The user can see, and modify anything on the Partner Portal, and has the permission to deploy.
+E.g. developer.

+Once you've selected the permissions, click on `Submit`.

 You can check the User's permissions anytime under `This user has access to following partners` on the User's information page.